SantiagoRivera92/TimeWizard/README.md

 The only accepted format for dates is YYYY-MM-DD.
 This makes it so sorting the filenames also sorts the dates chronologically.
 If you have an issue with using YYYY-MM-DD like a grown-up, kindly shut up about it.

+If you're trying to run the script on Windows, you need to type "py" instead of "python" in CMD (unless you're using a clone of Bash as your console, in which case you have run a python script before and you don't need me to explain)

 > python makeBanlist.py all

 This will generate every single banlist to the lflist folder.